Utkarsh-123github/piyushgargdev-nextjs/README.md

 This repository is a part of "Free Open Source BootCamp".
 Checkout [Open Source Bootcamp Playlist on Youtube.](https://www.youtube.com/playlist?list=PLinedj3B30sAT6CotNj0iffhRV89SkNK9)

 ### Setting up Locally
+Hey There!
+If you want to run this project locally, follow the steps below:

 1. Copy the `.env.example` to `.env.local`